-3.1.2.1.
-Before each sitting, the Chairperson and each of the members of a Tender Committee shall render the following certificate;

-"Declared that none of my spouse and dependents (father, mother, brother, sister, and own children) have taken part in the competitive bidding and that I do not have any direct interest in any of the parties participating in the bidding."
+- 3.1.2.1.
+Before each sitting, the Chairperson and each of the members of a Tender Committee shall render the following certificate; "Declared that none of my spouse and dependents (father, mother, brother, sister, and own children) have taken part in the competitive bidding and that I do not have any direct interest in any of the parties participating in the bidding." - 3.1.2.2.

-- 3.1.2.2.
 Procuring Agency officials who have an interest, directly or indirectly, with a firm or individual participating in a bidding process shall declare and not participate in the procurement proceedings of this bidding process.
 In such cases, officers of appropriate level should be appointed to replace the designated member.
 All members shall sign a declaration attached to this rule (annex PRR-4); - 3.1.2.3.
-The Tender Committee shall perform the following functions but not limited to: - a. ensure that appropriate procedure has been properly identified and notified to the bidders; - b. ensure the bidders have been given sufficient and equal time and opportunity for the submission of bids; - c. ensure there have been no breaches of the provisions under this rule: - d. ensure that at each stage of procurement activity, procedures specified in this rule have been followed; - e. review and approve tender evaluation report and satisfy itself that the work of evaluation committee has been carried out timely with due regard to the propriety and regularity of the procedures; - f. review and approve quantity deviations, variations and changes during contract implementation; - g. review and approve the procurement referred by the line agencies in cases of procurement in which the estimated values exceeds the threshold; - h. function as a first tier grievance redressal body for complaints related to pre-award stage of procurement; - i. function as a first tier dispute resolution body for any contractual disputes before referring the case to adjudication or arbitration; - j. review and approve procurement activities at any stage of procurement cycle in accordance with procedures and methods specified under this rule; - k.
-The Tender Committee shall work within the procurement thresholds and procedures specified in this Rules in carrying out

-- their responsibilities for procurement of goods, works or services; - The Tender Committee shall further comply with procedures specified in manuals, guidelines and circulars/notices issued by Ministry of Finance; - m.
+The Tender Committee shall perform the following functions but not limited to: - a. ensure that appropriate procedure has been properly identified and notified to the bidders; - b. ensure the bidders have been given sufficient and equal time and opportunity for the submission of bids; - c. ensure there have been no breaches of the provisions under this rule; - d. ensure that at each stage of procurement activity, procedures specified in this rule have been followed;

+- review and approve tender evaluation report and satisfy itself that the work of evaluation committee has been carried out timely with due regard to the propriety and regularity of the procedures; - f. review and approve quantity deviations, variations and changes during contract implementation; - g. review and approve the procurement referred by the line agencies in cases of procurement in which the estimated values exceed the threshold: - h. function as a first-tier grievance redressal body for complaints related to the pre-award stage of procurement; - i. function as a first-tier dispute resolution body for any contractual disputes before referring the case to adjudication or arbitration; - j. review and approve procurement activities at any stage of the procurement cycle in accordance with procedures and methods specified under this rule; - k.
+The Tender Committee shall work within the procurement thresholds and procedures specified in this Rules in carrying out their responsibilities for procurement of goods, works or services; - The Tender Committee shall further comply with procedures specified in manuals, guidelines and circulars/notices issued by Ministry of Finance; and/or - m.
 Tender Committee shall be responsible and accountable for all the decisions taken under this rule. - 3.1.2.4.
+The respective Tender Committee shall be the Competent Authority and shall have the power vested in making any procurement decision beyond the functions prescribed in section 3.1.2.3 having exercised due diligence and best of their judgment but not contravening the existing provisions.

-Proper minutes and records of the deliberations and decisions of the Tender Committee and the reasons for any decision or action shall be maintained. - 3.1.2.5.
-No member of a Tender Committee shall communicate any information on the bid proceedings to any outside party. - 3.1.2.6.
+- 3.1.2.5.
+Proper minutes and records of the deliberations and decisions of the Tender Committee and the reasons for any decision or action shall be maintained. - 3.1.2.6.
+No member of a Tender Committee shall communicate any information on the bid proceedings to any outside party. - 3.1.2.7.
 For the completion of their tasks, members of the tender committee shall complete and sign the check list attached to this rule (annex PRR-2).